latextemplates/scientific-thesis-template/README.md

 * pdflatex
 * Depends on bibtex (and not to biblatex yet)

 This template runs at Windows using the current [MiKTeX](http://www.miktex.org) distribution.
-Linux should work without any issues.
-In some cases, `make fetchstys` might be necessary to fetch required `.sty` files.
+Linux (TexLive full >= 2012 )should work without any issues.

 Using with your git repository
 ==============================